DaheeHan333/OSSLab_Final/README.md

 "Visuallization of sorting algorithms" is a web site where you can see animted process of six types of sorting algorithms with pseudocode.

+I developted the server with ngix
-This web site made of HTML, Java Script language.
+This web site made of HTML, CSS, Java Script language.

 This project offers :
 1. a visuallization of sorting process : bubble-sort, selection-sort, insertion-sort, merge-sort, quick-sort, heap-sort